Oonej/ChaosHelper/README.md

 Button_02: 1 < Span value for button 2 (make it only span 1 column)
 Button_03: 1 < MORE BUTTONS!!!
 ARGH
 Button_04: 1
+StaticText_05: 2 < Can create labels in the same way! # NEW
 tab: Adv < Tab Name for the second tab
 tabvisible: false < Sets if the tab should start visible or not (true or false)
 tabsize: 340, 350 < Size of the tab and the popout window